AntumMT/mod-alternode/README.md

   - Sets the value of `key` in meta data of node at `x,y,z`.
 - */unsetmeta <x> <y> <z> <key>*
   - Unsets the value of `key` in meta data of node at `x,y,z`.

+**Info stick:**

+Invoke `/giveme alternode:infostick`.
+Use the infostick on a node to receive node coordinates, name, & some select meta info.

+**Pencil:**

+The `alternode:pencil` is a tool for players to set/unset the `infotext` meta value of nodes within protected/owned areas.

 ### Links: